syntasso/workshop/installing-kratix/README.md

 ## Feedback

 Please help to improve Kratix.
 Give feedback [via email](mailto:feedback@syntasso.io?subject=Kratix%20Feedback) or [google form](https://forms.gle/WVXwVRJsqVFkHfJ79).
 Alternatively, open an issue or pull request.

-## Challenge
-[Write your own Promise](./writing-a-promise.md), with a custom pipeline image, and share it with the world!